akshayks13/Quiz_Master_App/README.md

-# 🎓 Quiz Master App - MAD1
+# 🎓 Quiz Master App - MAD1 IITM BS

 A full-featured, multi-user **exam preparation platform** built with **Flask**, **Jinja2**, **SQLite**, and **Bootstrap**.
 Designed for students to test their knowledge and for admins to manage quizzes and track performance effectively.